peakphp/docs/di/definitions.md

 ### Array of definition

-Array of definition represent a powerfull way to describe and group how dependencies can be resolve for a definition.
+Array of definition represent a powerful way to describe and group how dependencies can be resolve for a definition.
 It also support nested definition.

-Supported types supported in an array of definiton: callable, classname string, object and array of definition.
+Supported types supported in an array of definition: callable, classname string, object and array of definition.

 When using class name string, the first item of the array always represent the class to instantiate, other represent constructor argument(s).